 - Use a muddler to crush and mix the limes and sugar in a cocktail shaker.

-- Add the cachaca, crushed pineapple and ice, mix well and serve immediately.
+- Add the cachaca, crushed pineapple, stir well and serve immediately over crushed ice.